fpjnijweide/sqills-room-booking/README.md

-### Example web app for room booking, in the corporate style of Sqills
+### Java/PostgreSQL and JavaScript-based room-booking web app, in the corporate style of Sqills

+Made for a hackathon that a local company (Sqills) organised for CS students.

 In the case of real deployment at all users would need to be in the same g suite so that Google Calendar integration can be used.